SamratSahoo/Facial-Recognition-Attendance-Tracker/README.md

 be for facial detection.
 It was being used, however, after switch to the facial_recognition class it is no longer used.
 It may be used in the future.
+* `Encodings`
+This is where all the encodings for the processed images in EncodingsModel.py are saved.
+They are saved as numpy files which are later loaded into Application.py.
 * `People`
 This folder contains several more directories for the people to be detected and recognized in the application.
 Within the